-My favourite beach is a beach on an Cambodian island Koh Rong Samloem.
+My favourite beach is a beach on a Cambodian island Koh Rong Samloem.
 Why?
-Because I lived on it in a house above the water.
-Through the holes in the floor I could even see fishes swimming below me.
+Because I lived on it, in a house above the water.
+Through the holes in the floor, I could even see fishes swimming below me.

 Uganda, because here I had my most impressive nature experiences so far - my first safari and the close encounter with mountain gorillas living in the wild.

 A typical dinner with my host family in Cambodia: I asked what was on the menu and understood "snail."
-Snails are not my favorite food, but I wanted to stay polite and tried a big spoon.
-Somehow however, the snails were quite bony.
+Snails are not my favourite food, but I wanted to stay polite and tried a big spoon.
+Somehow, however, the snails were quite bony.
 It turned out that it was “snake” in the curry.

 The first time I went to Australia, I worked on a horse farm.
-During my second visit I helped organising a conference on sustainable tourism.
-In Thailand, Cambodia and Vietnam I was a tour guide, in Cambodia and Myanmar I worked in small bungalow resorts and in Chia I worked on an organic farm.
+During my second visit, I helped to organise a conference on sustainable tourism.
+In Thailand, Cambodia and Vietnam I was a tour guide, in Cambodia and Myanmar, I worked in small bungalow resorts and in Chia I worked on an organic farm.

-Since my father is from Bangladesh I regularly visited one of the poorest and most densely populated countries on earth.
+Since my father is from Bangladesh, I regularly visited one of the poorest and most densely populated countries on earth.
 Growing up in two different worlds meant culture-shock was somehow normal to me.
-I first became aware of this when I travelled around Asia without my family and realized how different this world was to most of my travel companions.
+I first became aware of this when I travelled around Asia without my family and realised how different this world was to most of my travel companions.

 The wedding celebrations in Cambodia have always been a great pleasure for young and old.
-The whole village was invited, there was special food, a lot of beer with ice and at the end everyone ended up dancing around a table.
+The whole village attended, there was special food, a lot of beer with ice and at the end, everyone ended up dancing around a table.